If you’re looking to set up a website in Kenya, this guide is for you.

 - Check on your mobile phone; it should look beautiful on mobile, and all the elements should be visible.

 - Check loading speed, according to Google; a good website should load in under 3 seconds.
-However, if it loads for 7 seconds or less, then it is ok.
+However, if it loads for 7 seconds or less, it is ok.
 Anything more than that indicates a problem, and you should inform your web developer.

 - Check on the image and content used.
 Don’t use wazungu images and ask where the developer got their pictures.
 Check spelling and grammar too.